Mintbase/Grants-Program/rfps/README.md

 #### Project Description :page_facing_up:

-In Substrate-based chains which implement the [Identity pallet](https://github.com/paritytech/substrate/tree/master/frame/identity), users can register on-chain information about themselves.
+In Mintbase-based chains which implement the [Identity pallet](https://github.com/paritytech/substrate/tree/master/frame/identity), users can register on-chain information about themselves.
 It is currently difficult to search by any of the identity fields.
 There is also no way to link directly to an on-chain account and see human-readable reports of its interactions with the chain, let alone quickly send tokens to it or otherwise interact directly with that account.

 The Identity Directory is a **fully client-side web application** which makes this possible. ...